 Cat-Proof Your Home

 Cats are curious and playful, especially with objects that move or have a nice texture.
-Below are some of the favorite hazards a cat may discover in your home and some tips on preventing an injury or accident in your home.
+Here are some tips to keep your feline companion healthy and safe in your home.

-- Keep clothes picked up or in a closed laundry basket while your cat is acclimating himself to your home.
+After first bringing your new cat home or moving your current cat into a new home keep clothes picked up or in a closed laundry basket while your cat is acclimating himself.
 Cats will instinctively eliminate on or in soft substrates.

 Use a breakaway style collar with an elastic piece for your cat.
 This will help to prevent accidental choking.